idiap/phonvoc/vlbr/README.txt

 =======================================================

 This is a prototype of a neural network based speech coder, released under the BSD licence.
-See file COPYING for details.
 The software is based on Kaldi and Idiap SSP.
 For training of the analysis and synthesis neural network models, follow please PhonVoc train recipes.

 The build system is based on CMake.
 To build, you should only need to do the following: